VIC.GOV.AU | Policy and Advisory Library

 • A standard is considered reasonable if the school has taken into account the views of the school community in setting it.

-Victorian Charter of Human Rights and Responsibilities Act 2006 (the Charter)
+Charter of Human Rights and Responsibilities Act 2006 (Vic) (Charter)

 Schools and school councils must act and make decisions consistently with human rights requirements.

-• Schools must treat students equally and need to balance the rights of individual students against the best interests of the school community as a whole when developing and implementing their dress codes.
+• Schools must treat students equally and balance the rights of individual students against the best interests of the school community as a whole when developing and implementing their student dress codes.

 • For more information on the Charter, including training modules and policy guidance see: Human Rights Charter.